MQ-FOAR705/HammondA_PoC_Design/README.md

 This demonstration of this solution will utilise two files of academic literature in a PDF format.
 Three very short audio files for transcription and two files of fieldnotes stored within Joplin.

-By placing the files in their necessary locations, this solution will convert and arrange all files within a directory ready for analysis.
-Afterwich the user can simply open Voyant Server and select the directory for analysis.
+By placing the files in their necessary locations, this solution will convert and arrange all files within a directory ready for analysis and perform an export of the FIELDNOTES notebook in Joplin.
+Afterwich the user can simply open Voyant Server and select the converted and exported files for analysis.

 # Setup
 - In your C: create the folder FOAR705